What women should do to address menopausal issues

 RxList experts agree that DHEA is one of the most effective solutions to vaginal thinning during menopause.
 They suggest that using vaginal inserts that contain DHEA may reduce pain during sex due to thinning vaginal walls.

-If you must take a hormonal supplement, it should be with a doctor’s supervision to avoid the risk of diseases like cancer or side effects like acne and excess body hair.
+If you must take a hormonal supplement, it should be under a doctor’s supervision to avoid the risk of diseases like cancer or side effects like acne and excess body hair.

 Drink enough water